Jeremy690/False-Discovery-Rate-via-Data-Splitting/README.md

 ● Directly run the two R files
 ```

-Note that the results may differ slight from those in the paper, especially for the knockoff procedures, since both knockoffs and our methods involve random sampling and are not deterministic algorithms.
+Note that the results may differ slightly from those in the paper, especially for the knockoff procedures, since both knockoffs and our methods involve random sampling and are not deterministic algorithms.

 Running time: